awsdocs/aws-systems-manager-user-guide/doc_source/setup-instance-profile.md

 ## About policies for a Systems Manager instance profile<a name="instance-profile-policies-overview"></a>

 This section describes the policies you can add to your EC2 instance profile for Systems Manager\.
-To provide permissions for communication between instances and the Systems Manager API, we recommend creating custom policies that take into account your system needs and security requirements\.
+To provide permissions for communication between instances and the Systems Manager API, we recommend creating custom policies that reflect your system needs and security requirements\.
 However, as a starting point, you can use one or more of the following policies to grant permission for Systems Manager to interact with your instances\.
 The first policy, **AmazonSSMManagedInstanceCore**, allows an instance to use AWS Systems Manager service core functionality\.
 Depending on your operations plan, you might need permissions represented in one or more of the other three policies\.

 **Policy: AmazonSSMManagedInstanceCore**
 Required permissions\.